scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Routing

 SCION operates on two routing levels: intra-ISD and inter-ISD.
 As a path-based architecture, SCION end hosts learn about available network path segments through **path-segment construction beacons (PCBs)**.
 A PCB is initiated by a core AS and then disseminated either within an ISD (to explore intra-ISD paths) oder among core ASes (to explore core paths across different ISDs).
 The PCBs accumulate cryptographically protected path- and forwarding information on AS-level, and store this information in the form of **hop fields (HFs)**.
 End hosts use the information from these PCBs/hop fields to create end-to-end forwarding paths for data packets, who carry this information in their packet headers.
 This concept is called **packet-carried forwarding state (PCFS)**.
-The concept also enables multi-path communication among end hosts.
+The concept also supports multi-path communication among end hosts.

-The process of creating a end-to-end forwarding path contains the following steps:
+The process of creating an end-to-end forwarding path consists of the following steps:

 1. First, an AS discovers paths to other ASes, during the *path exploration* (or beaconing) phase.
 2. The AS then selects a few PCBs according to defined selection criteria, transforms the selected PCBs into path segments, and registers these segments with a path infrastructure, thus making them available to other ASes.
 This happens during the *path registration* phase.
-3. During the *path resolution* process, the actual creation of an end-to-end forwarding path to the destination takes place.
+3. During the *path resolution* phase, the actual creation of an end-to-end forwarding path to the destination takes place.
 For this, an end host performs
       a. a *path lookup* step, to obtain path segments, and
       b. a *path combination* step, to combine the forwarding path from the segments.